wandb/docs/docs/tutorials/monai_3d_segmentation.md

 |:--:|
 | **An example of logged table data.** |

-Let us now open an image and check how we can interact with each of the segmentation masks using the interactive overlay.
+Open an image and see how you can interact with each of the segmentation masks using the interactive overlay.

 | ![An example of how the segmentation maps are visualized](@site/static/images/tutorials/monai/viz-2.gif) |
 |:--:|